0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/07_User_Data/README.md

 Each EC2 Instance has a feature that is not well explained nor talk about much.
 It has the mysterious name of `User data` and it is hidden in the 3th tab/step `3.
 Configure Instance` under a folded section called `Advanced Details` when you create a new EC2 instance.

 If you unfold this section you'll get a form where you can add some data.
-If you paste or add a Bash script, then this script will be executed when the new machine boots after the nettwork cards comes on-line.
+If you paste or add a Bash script, then this script will be executed when the new machine boots after the network cards comes on-line.

-This givews you the ability to have indentical servers each time you start a new one just by pastign a Bash script that you designed.
+This gives you the ability to have identical servers each time you start a new one just by pasting a Bash script that you designed.

 # Example

-This means that you can make sure that you'll have all the applications that you need, languagase support and more.
-But not limited to beeing able to edit, chagne, delete reshuffle any file in the system.
+This means that you can make sure that you'll have all the applications that you need, language support and more.
+But not limited to being able to edit, change, delete reshuffle any file in the system.

 # Env Variables for your app